 Listen to the sound clip below.
-It’s a line from a listening exercise on the official TOEFL website.
-Underneath the clip, see the transcription of the speaker’s words.
-The emphasizing “rise-falls” are marked with red lines.
+It’s a line from an TOEFL Speaking task audio track in Magoosh’s free practice TOEFL test.
+Below the clip, I’ve posted the words that are being spoken.
+Above the words, the emphasizing “rise-falls” are marked with red lines.
 Why do you think the speaker made the intonation choices he did?
-(For extra context, you may listen to the whole clip here.)
+(For extra context, you may listen to the whole clip here.

-Now try saying the same lines yourself.
-The first time you say them, say them exactly as the speaker did.
+Now try saying the same sentence yourself.
+The first time you try this, say it exactly as the speaker did, intonation and all.
 This kind of shadowing will help you become more comfortable with English intonation.
 Then, say the same lines in a different way, making your own intonation decisions.
 Can you give the lines a different meaning or attitude by making different intonation choices?